-A Professional Master's in Electrical Engineering (MEE) can enhance and strengthen a career in industry.
+A Professional Master's in Electrical and Computer Engineering (MECE) can enhance and strengthen a career in industry.
 This degree is designed for the student who wishes to expand his or her engineering knowledge without completing a thesis.
 The degree emphasizes practical aspects of engineering, combined with management and communication coursework.

 Rice's Jones Graduate School of Business and the Department of Electrical and Computer Engineering offer an MBA/MECE coordinated degree program.
 Designed to meet the growing demand for managers with technical expertise, this program trains students to apply management strategies that meet the needs of high-technology companies.